Confinement and shear effects on the rotational diffusion of a minimal virus-inspired colloidal particle: Hydrodynamic behavior of a confined aqueous host solvent: coupling between thermal fluctuations and imposed shear flow

 Fluid particles are initially randomly distributed between the confining walls.
 Once the simulation begins, the imposed oscillatory shear generates different flow regimes depending on the Péclet number ($Pe$).
 Then, for each value of $Pe$, the hydrodynamic field or velocity profile is fully determined and explicitly reported in Fig. \ref{A}.
 Our findings are summarized in the following paragraphs.

 For $Pe \sim 17$, as shown in Fig. \ref{A} (a), the oscillatory shear flow dominates over thermal fluctuations due to the high shear rate, resulting in a well-defined laminar oscillatory velocity profile.
 As the Péclet number decreases to $Pe \sim 5$ (Fig. \ref{A} (b)), hydrodynamic shear effects remain dominant, but thermal fluctuations begin to introduce slight deviations from the ideal oscillatory structure.
+The persistence of fluctuations around the averaged profile suggests that thermal effects remain relevant even in the presence of shear.

-At $Pe \sim 1$ (Fig. \ref{A}(c)), the host fluid moves into a transitional state where random thermal fluctuations play a substantial role alongside the applied shear.
-The flow pattern becomes weak and irregular in this regime.
+At $Pe \sim 1$ (Fig. \ref{A}(c)), the host fluid enters a transitional regime in which thermal fluctuations contribute substantially in addition to the imposed shear, consistent with the expectation that both effects have comparable magnitudes.
+Consequently, the flow field begins to weaken and exhibits slight irregularities in this regime.
 For $Pe < 1$ (Fig. \ref{A}(d)), thermal motion dominates fully, and the velocity profile reflects the random dynamics characteristic of a thermally driven fluid.

-In summary, the sequence of hydrodynamic fields displayed in Fig. \ref{A} revealed a distinct shift from a shear-controlled oscillatory regime to one dominated by thermal effects, underscoring how sensitively mesoscale fluid behavior depends on the interplay between hydrodynamic forcing and thermal fluctuations.
+In summary, the sequence of hydrodynamic fields shown in Fig. \ref{A} revealed a distinct shift from a shear-controlled oscillatory regime to one dominated by thermal effects, underscoring how sensitively the behavior of the mesoscale fluid depends on the interplay between hydrodynamic forcing and thermal fluctuations.
 The $Pe$-dependence of the velocity profile will be crucial for understanding how the virus responds when exposed to an oscillatory shear field.
 This point will be discussed further below.